principleware/tinymce/readme.md

 # *Note*

-We leverage TinyMCE to generate a set of utilities, located at principleware-tinymce-tailor.
+We leverage TinyMCE to generate a set of modules, located at principleware-tinymce-tailor.
+The resulting modules are compatible with AMD, and thus accessible in *ES 6* module system.

 ## Usage